letsencrypt/acme-spec/draft-barnes-acme.md

 Before revoking a certificate, the server MUST verify that the account key pair used to sign the request is authorized to revoke the certificate.
-Authorization may be proved by either: (a) signing the revocation request with the account key that was used to issue the certificate, or (b) providing a set of authorization resources that establish authorizations for all identifiers in the certificate.
+Authorization may be proved by either: (a) signing the revocation request with the account key that was used to issue the certificate, or (b) providing a set of authorization resources that establish authorizations for all identifiers in the certificate and signing the revocation request with the account key that was used to issue the authorizations.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.